 A key part of talent management in today’s business, academic and business environment is improving policies for diversity and inclusion.
 Why?
 All organizations are in a war for talent and need to recruit from the widest pool possible of qualified individuals to join their ranks.
 All organizations also seek innovation, which in large part stems from diversity of thought.
 Deborah outlines the business case for diversity and inclusion and offers examples and implementation advice from both her industry and government experience.
 Deborah can also offer personal experiences on how to achieve a successful work/life balance and how a woman can successfully navigate in a male dominated environment.

-Deborah Lee James has a three-decade track record of leading, transforming, and driving lasting results in the legislative and executive branches of the U.S. government and private industry.
+Deborah Lee James has a three-decade track record of leading, transforming, and driving lasting results in both the Legislative and Executive branches of the U.S. government (U.S. Air Force, Department of Defense) and private industry – Science Applications International Corporation (SAIC) and United Technologies Corporation.
 She has deep expertise in strategic planning, risk management, public policy, cyber security, logistics, and innovation.
 Deborah is an accomplished speaker on business and government topics including topical issues in national security and world affairs, politics in Washington, business transformation, leadership, and diversity and inclusion.

 Deborah brought 15 years of executive experience in private industry to her position as Secretary of the Air Force.
 Over the course of an 11-year career at SAIC, a major defense firm, she served as Business Unit General Manager of the $500 million, 2,500 person C4IT business unit, and then served as Executive Vice President for Communications and Government Affairs, which included SAIC’s corporate responsibility programs.
 Most recently, as president of the $2 billion Technical and Engineering sector, she worked closely with SAIC's CEO and Board of Directors to co-lead the design effort that resulted in the successful split of SAIC into two distinct public companies (SAIC and Leidos).
 Through personal stories from her days as a Congressional staffer, a business leader at SAIC, and from the halls of the Pentagon, Deborah reveals her approach to leadership at the top, crisis communications, talent management and problem solving at the intersection of politics, policy and business.
 Based on her 35-year track record, she also offers commentary on topical business, national security and defense issues.